spiridiant/FlappyBirdClone/README.md

 - FBGame: A class that represents the game board
 - Score: A class that that represents the score a player earned
 - LeaderBoard: A class that represents the leaderboard which the user score will be displayed on
+- Position: A class that represents the position of an object in a game

 ### User Stories:
 **Phase 0 :**